adamwagh512/RockPaperScissors/README.md

 ![Visual Studio Code](https://img.shields.io/badge/Visual%20Studio%20Code-0078d7.svg?style=for-the-badge&logo=visual-studio-code&logoColor=white)

-This is a website devoted to playing variations of rock-paper-scissors.
+This is a website devoted to playing three variations of rock-paper-scissors against a computer opponent.
+This project was inspired by a much simpler rock-paper-scissors game I made during my coding bootcamp.
+I hope you have fun playing this game!

 # How To Use